IJCEP Copyright © 2007-All rights reserved.

 Abstract: Few studies have addressed the expression profiles associated with progression of pancreatic cancer to advanced disease.

-Towards this end, we performed expression profiling of a series of normal pancreas, pancreatitis and cancer tissues representing early
+Towards this end, we performed expression profiling of a series of normal pancreas, pancreatitis and cancer tissues representing early stage

-pancreatic tissues, no differences were found between primary cancers and metastases, whether using matched or unmatched
+differences were found between primary cancers and metastases, whether using matched or unmatched samples.
+When resected pancreatic

-samples.
-When resected pancreatic cancers were specifically compared to advanced pancreatic cancers, significant differences in gene
+cancers were specifically compared to advanced pancreatic cancers, significant differences in gene expression were found associated with

-expression were found associated with growth at the primary site.
-These differentially expressed genes were most prominent in gene
+growth at the primary site.
+These differentially expressed genes were most prominent in gene classes that related to MAPK and Wnt pathway,

-classes that related to MAPK and Wnt pathway, metabolism, immune regulation, cell-cell and cell-matrix interactions within the infiltrating
+metabolism, immune regulation, cell-cell and cell-matrix interactions within the infiltrating carcinoma.
+One candidate upregulated gene (MXI1)

-carcinoma.
-One candidate upregulated gene (MXI1) was validated as having increased expression in advanced stage (T4) carcinomas by
+was validated as having increased expression in advanced stage (T4) carcinomas by real-time PCR (p<0.05) and immunolabeling (p<0.003).

-real-time PCR (p<0.05) and immunolabeling (p<0.003).
-We conclude that in addition to the robust changes in expression that
+We conclude that in addition to the robust changes in expression that accompany pancreatic carcinogenesis additional specific changes

-accompany pancreatic carcinogenesis additional specific changes occur in association with growth at the primary site.
-By contrast,
+occur in association with growth at the primary site.
+By contrast, metastatic spread is not accompanied by reproducible changes in gene

-pancreatic cancer and offer new topics for investigation into the aggressive nature of this deadly tumor type.
-(IJCEP707004).
+expression.
+These findings add to our understanding of pancreatic cancer and offer new topics for investigation into the aggressive nature of

 Keywords: c-MYC, MAPK, metastasis, pancreas, oncogene, autopsy